kgatilin/aihive/docs/arch/README.md

 ### For Security Reviewers

-1. Focus on the [Security Architecture](security_architecture.md) document
-2. Review security aspects in the [Component Architecture](component_architecture.md)
+Focus on the [Security Architecture](security_architecture.md) document and security aspects in other documents.
-3. Check the [Data Flow Architecture](data_flow_architecture.md) for data protection controls

 ## Maintaining This Documentation

 The architecture documentation should be treated as a living set of documents that evolve with the project.
 When making significant changes to the architecture:

 1. Update the relevant architecture documents
-2. Update or create new diagrams as needed
+2. Update diagrams as needed using Mermaid syntax
-3. Document architectural decisions using the ADR (Architecture Decision Record) format
+3. Document architectural decisions using the ADR format
 4. Notify the team of significant architectural changes

 ## Next Steps